 In patients who develop COVID-19-like symptoms or who meet certain travel or exposure criteria, testing is done using a special swab in the nose or back of the throat.
 A laboratory then checks the sample on the swab for the virus’s genetic material.
 Depending on the specific test, it may take from one to several days to find out the results of the test.
 Some centers, such as the University of Virginia, have developed a test that is performed on site with results available within 24 hours.

-Since some areas of the world lack adequate access to testing, care providers have tried to use imaging tests to diagnose COVID-19.
-This is usually done with a CT scan or chest x-ray.
+Before many parts of the world had adequate access to testing, some care providers tried to use imaging tests to diagnose COVID-19.
+This was usually done with a CT scan or chest x-ray.
 While patients with COVID-19 can show an abnormality on either a chest x-ray or CT scan, many other lung problems can look very similar.
 Additionally, the absence of an abnormality on either a chest x-ray or CT scan does not necessarily exclude COVID-19.
-For this reason, most experts and medical societies advise against the use of an imaging test to diagnose or rule out COVID-19.
+For this reason, most experts and medical societies advise against the use of an imaging test alone to diagnose or rule out COVID-19.

-Why Chest CTs and X-Rays Are Not Recommended For Diagnosing COVID-19
+The Limited Role of Chest CTs and X-Rays in Diagnosing COVID-19

 The American College of Radiology (or ACR), which represents nearly 40,000 radiologists in the United States, has issued guidance that CTs and x-rays should not be used as a first-line tool to diagnose or screen for COVID-19.
 There are three major reasons for the ACR’s recommendation:

 - A chest CT or x-ray cannot accurately distinguish between COVID-19 and other respiratory infections, like seasonal flu.
 Unlike swab tests, which lead to specific diagnoses of COVID-19, imaging findings are not specific enough to confirm COVID-19.
 They can only point to signs of an infection.
-Those signs could be due to other causes, including seasonal flu which is still very common at this time of year.
+Those signs could be due to other causes, including seasonal flu which is very common at certain times of year.

 - A significant percentage of patients with COVID-19 have normal chest CTs or x-rays.
 For those patients, a normal imaging result could falsely convince them that they are healthy.
 If they believe they are healthy, they are at greater risk of spreading the virus to others.